CPAC QUALIFICATIONS DO NOT EXPIRE! They are however linked to your membership.

-During the initial structuring for the Canadian Pipeliner Qualification program the Council considered many models including those used by API and ISO.
-Most systems use an elapsed time qualification expiry (eg. 18 months, 2 years 3 years) after which a form of re-qualification is required.
+During the initial structuring for the Canadian Pipeliner Qualification program, the Council considered many models including those used by API and ISO.
+Most systems use an elapsed time qualification expiry (eg. 18 months, 2 years, 3 years), after which, a form of re-qualification is required.
 The Council’s final determination was to link all CPAC qualifications to a Specific edition of the CSA Z662 (primary industry standard).
-The intent is that once a code qualification is earned it is considered a permanent record of achievement.
+The intent is that once a code qualification is earned, it is considered a permanent record of achievement.
 Certificate holders are however required to maintain their qualifications in a form relevant to the current edition of the industry standard.
 To accomplish this, a Code Update Qualification exam will be available to certificate holders for a period of 1 year after publication of a new CSA Z662 edition.
 Once passed, all existing CPAC Qualification Certificates held by the writer will be re-issued to the new edition of the CSA Standard.

 The current standard is the:

-CAN/CSA Z662-15 Oil and Gas Pipeline Systems, published June 2015.
+CAN/CSA Z662-19 Oil and Gas Pipeline Systems, published June 2019.